-During the year, several new permitted non-qualifying investments were completed for treasury management purposes, the details of which can be found in the Investments table on pages 30 to 32 of this Annual Report.
-At the year end, your Company had invested £7 million across seven OEICs and MMFs, which has provided an income return close to the Bank of England's base rate with low capital risk and daily liquidity.
+During the year, several new permitted non-qualifying investments were completed for treasury management purposes, the details of which can be found in the Investments table on pages 29 and 30 of this Annual Report.
+At the year end, your Company had £7.5 million invested across eight OEICs and MMFs, which provide an income return close to the Bank of England's base rate (currently 4.25%), with low capital risk and daily liquidity.
 Your Company had a further £4.8 million invested in London Stock Exchange listed investment trusts, diversified across private equity, infrastructure and other asset classes.
-These investment trusts provide an average income yield of over 4% and have a strong track record of capital growth.
-The composition of the treasury management portfolio is under close and regular review by the Manager, which has been crucial this year given the high level of exit activity and resultant inflow of cash proceeds.
-Consistent application of Maven's treasury management model has ensured that your Company remains compliant with the Nature of Income condition, whilst also generating a healthy new stream of income from the portfolio of treasury management holdings and uninvested cash.
+These investment trusts have provided an average income yield of around 4% per annum and have a strong track record of capital growth.
+The composition of the treasury management portfolio is under regular review by the Manager, which has been crucial this year given the high level of exit activity and resultant inflow of cash.
+Consistent application of Maven's treasury management strategy has ensured that your Company remains compliant with the Nature of Income condition, whilst also generating a healthy new income stream from the portfolio of treasury management holdings and uninvested cash.